sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### initWebAudio

-Override the AudioContext constructor with platform provided AudioContext
+The Web Audio API involves handling audio operations inside an audio context, and has been designed to allow modular routing.
+We can use `initWebAudio` method to override the default AudioContext of `window` object with platform provided AudioContext.

+`AudioContext` represents an audio-processing graph built from audio modules linked together.
+It controls the execution of audio processing or decoding.

+By default Web Audio plugin uses `window.AudioContext` or `window.webkitAudioContext`.

-The `initWebAudio` accept config object
+The `initWebAudio` accept config object.

 ```js
 const config = {